icons8/lunacy-docs/docs/release-notes/index.md

 - new document created with empty page
 - improved Export assets to CDN
 - improved selection behavior
-- new object is created over to selected object, instead of on top of layers list
+- a new object is created over to the selected object, instead of on top of the layers list

 ### **Bug Fixes**

-- resize frame was not updated after select art-board preset
+- resize frame not updated after select art-board preset
 - auto-size was disabled when text object duplicated or copied
 - fixed SVG export (tags sometimes wasn't closed properly)
 - decreased fonts loading time
 - fixed shadow and blur effects support loaded from sketch file

+## Version 2

+We've [presented](https://www.producthunt.com/posts/icons8-lunacy-2-0) this version middle 2017.
+Lunacy version 2 didn't allow editing and served as a handoff tool.
+It allowed to view the documents, copy the CSS code, and export assets.

+## Version 1

+After the meticulous testing with all kinds of Sketch files, we've launched Lunacy as a .sketch viewer.
+Two weeks after, version 43 came, completely changing the format.
+We had to rework it from scratch.